Multiple Spanning Tree Protocol: MSTP configuration identification

-This object is specific and unique of MSTP, neither STP or RSTP use it.
+This object is specific and unique to MSTP; neither STP nor RSTP uses it.

-Protocol Operation
+Protocol operation

 MSTP configures for every VLAN a single spanning tree active topology in a manner that there's at least one data route between any two end stations, eliminating data loops.
-It specifies various "objects" allowing the algorithm to operate in a proper way.
-The different bridges in the various VLANs start advertising their own configuration to other bridges using the MST Configuration Identifier in order to allocate frames with given VIDs (VLAN ID) to any of the different MSTI.
-A priority vector is utilized to construct the CIST, it connects all the bridges and LANs in a Bridged LAN and ensures that paths within each region are always preferred to paths outside the Region.
-Besides, there is a MSTI priority vector, this one compromises the necessary information to build up a deterministic and independently manageable active topology for any given MSTI within each region.
+It specifies various objects allowing the algorithm to operate in a proper way.
+The different bridges in the various VLANs start advertising their own configuration to other bridges using the MST Configuration Identifier in order to allocate frames with given VIDs (VLAN ID) to any of the different MSTIs.
+A priority vector is utilized to construct the CIST; it connects all the bridges and LANs in a Bridged LAN and ensures that paths within each region are always preferred to paths outside the Region.
+Besides, there is an MSTI priority vector, which comprises the necessary information to build up a deterministic and independently manageable active topology for any given MSTI within each region.

-Additionally, comparisons and calculations done by each bridge select a CIST priority vector for each Port (based on priority vectors, MST Configuration Identifiers and on an incremental Path Cost associated to each receiving port).
-This leads to one bridge been selected as the CIST Root of the Bridged LAN; then, a minimum cost path to the root is shifted out for each Bridge and LANs (thus preventing loops and ensuring full connectivity between VLANs).
+Additionally, comparisons and calculations done by each bridge select a CIST priority vector for each Port (based on priority vectors, MST Configuration Identifiers and on an incremental Path Cost associated with each receiving port).
+This leads to one bridge being selected as the CIST Root of the Bridged LAN; then, a minimum cost path to the root is shifted out for each Bridge and LANs (thus preventing loops and ensuring full connectivity between VLANs).
 Subsequently, in each region, the bridge whose minimum cost path to the root doesn't pass through another bridge with the same MST Conf.ID will be identified as its Region's CIST Regional Root.
 Conversely, each Bridge whose minimum cost path to the Root is through a Bridge using the same MST Configuration Identifier is identified as being in the same MST Region as that Bridge.

-In summary, MSTP encodes some additional information in its BPDU regarding region information and configuration, each of these messages conveys the spanning tree information for each instance.
-Each instance can be assigned several configured VLANs, frames (packets) assigned to these VLANs operate in this spanning tree instance whenever they are inside the MST region.
-To avoid conveying their entire VLAN to spanning tree mapping in each BPDU, bridges encode an MD5 digest of their VLAN to instance table in the MSTP BPDU.
+In summary, MSTP encodes some additional information in its BPDU regarding region information and configuration; each of these messages conveys the spanning tree information for each instance.
+Each instance can be assigned several configured VLANs; frames (packets) assigned to these VLANs operate in this spanning tree instance whenever they are inside the MST region.
+To avoid conveying their entire VLAN to spanning tree mapping in each BPDU, bridges encode an MD5 digest of their VLAN to the instance table in the MSTP BPDU.
 This digest is then used by other MSTP bridges, along with other administratively configured values, to determine if the neighboring bridge is in the same MST region as itself.